ssmerd/creative-design/README.md

 The site was designed for the user to be familiar with the layout such as a navigation bar along the top of the pages and a hamburger menu button for smaller screen.

-It contains an email sign up form and useful links as well as contact information.
+It contains an email sign up form and a facebook link.

 ## Website pages